linpingchuan/aos_paper_reading/ix-a-protected-dataplane-operating-system-for-high-throughput-and-low-latency.md

 3. What are the new ideas?
 4. Technical details?
 5. Anything remarkable on performance analysis?
-6. What are your question after a detailed reading?
+6. What are your questions after a detailed reading?

 Since it's the first time to write a reading note on research papers, I expect there'll be a lot of space for improvement, please feel free to give suggestions.
 Any advice is appeciated.